"

 • Lean body mass: Since muscle fibers are metabolically active even at rest increasing lean body mass (muscle) by being active and exercising will increase the BMR.
 Weight training is an effective way to increase BMR.

-• Lifestyle: Stress increases the nervous system activity and along with that the BMR slightly.
-Tobacco and caffeine also have a slight impact on the BMR.
+• Lifestyle: Stress increases nervous system activity and along with that the BMR slightly.
+Tobacco and caffeine also have a slight increasing impact on the BMR.

 Studies determining the BMR in large populations came up with a formula that allows us to estimate the BMR for men and women.
 In average women need 0.9 kcal/kg/hour while men need 1 kcal/kg/hour.
 Keep in mind that the BMR can vary 25 – 30 %.

-Exercise is the second component and the physical activity energy expenditure and can vary widely depending on the time spent exercising as well as intensity and type of exercise.
-The amount of muscles mass also plays a role in how much energy is expended during an excercise session.
+Exercise is the second component of the physical activity energy expenditure.
+This component can vary widely depending on the time spent exercising, intensity and type of exercise.
+The amount of muscles mass also plays a role in how much energy is expended during an exercise session.
 Larger muscles will use more energy for the same work.

-Every time we eat hormones signal cells to synthesize enzymes, transport proteins and digestive juices.
+Every time we eat hormones signal cells to synthesize enzymes and digestive juices.
 Many nutrients need ATP-dependent active transporters to pump the nutrients across cell membranes.
 Once all nutrients are metabolized and stored the metabolism returns to an equilibrium.
-Enzymes and hormones are broken down.
+Digestive enzymes and hormones are broken down.
 These postprandial processes require energy in form of ATP.
 This increase in energy expenditure is called the thermic effect of food or TEF.

 The TEF is a relatively small component of the energy expenditure.
 Around 5 to 10 % of the energy intake is used to digest food and metabolize nutrients.
 The TEF depends of course on the amount of food eaten since more food requires more energy to digest.
 If you eat mixed meals yielding around 2000 kcal in a day, around 200 kcal would be used to digest and metabolize those meals.

-Often you read in social media that eating a high-protein diet will burn so much more calories.
+You might have read in social media that eating a high-protein diet will burn so much more calories.
 The TEF is a relatively small component of the energy expenditure.
-There might be a small effect on BMR but the impact of muscle mass and metabolic regualtion of the efficiency of the metabolism will have more impact.
+The impact of muscle mass on the BMR, energy spend on physical activity and the efficiency of the metabolism will outweigh the slight increase in TEF when more protein is eaten.

 The smallest component of the total energy expenditure (TEE) is the cold-induced thermogenesis.
-This can inlude shivering, muscle tensing and fidgeting when temperatures drop and we are starting to get cold.
+This can include shivering, muscle tensing and fidgeting when temperatures drop and we are starting to get cold.

 People with more beige and brown adipose tissue maintain body weight easier.
-There seems to be a genetic component determining amounts.
+There seems to be a genetic component determining amounts of those heat producing adipose tissues.

 2. Determining a Healthy Weight Is More Complex Than Stepping On a Scale

 Second, the BMI is based on weight and height.
-That means that the BMI does not distinguish between fat and muscle mass.
-Very muscular people will end up with a high BMI not reflective for their health status, sometimes even be classified as obese.
+This means that the BMI does not distinguish between fat and muscle mass.
+Very muscular people will end up with a high BMI not reflective of their health status, and might erroneously be classified as obese.

-For everybody else the BMI is a good and practical screening tool.
+For everybody else—the majority of the US population—the BMI is a good and practical screening tool.
 Screening tool means that health risk should not be solely determined by the BMI result, but trigger a conversation about eating, exercise and other health behaviors followed by some lab tests.

 The BMI is calculated by dividing the body weight in kilogram by the squared height.
-The slide above also shows the formula when you work with pounds and inches.
+If you work with pounds and inches the body weight is divides by the squared height and then multiplied by 703.

 A better way to determine the risk for chronic diseases is by body fat percent.
 Before we look into the methods to determine body fat we need to straighten out some terminology.

-While the BMI sets the body weight in relationship to height it will not be able to tell us anything about the body composition.
-The body composition describes the relationship of fat mass to fat-free mass or lean body mass of our body.
+While the BMI sets the body weight in relationship to height it will not be able to tell us anything about the body’s composition.
+The body composition describes the relationship of fat mass to fat-free mass or lean body mass.

 • Fat mass is the amount of adipose tissue.
 Adipose tissue is 79 % fat , 3 % protein and 18 % water.